(Last updated on March 21st, 2022)

 Though the price has come down substantially to the subscription model of either $205 monthly or $1620 yearly, that’s still a hefty chunk of change for investing in quality animation software, especially if you’re either just starting to jump into the industry and are not fully trained to take on the extensive learning for the software.

 There’s a free trial of Maya, sure, but much like the subscription model, it feels as though there’s a strict time limit on trying to grasp the full extent of Maya’s potential.
+You’ll still have to pay the costly subscription price.
+Given how expensive it is, we had to take off three points for the heavy investment.

-Blender, however, is a free animation program so there’s little worry in being able to allow yourself enough time to learn the software and start using it for your personal or commercial work.
+Blender is a free animation program so there’s little worry in being able to allow yourself enough time to learn the software and start using it for your personal or commercial work.

 It’s not only free but also open source making it far more friendly for developers who only want to tinker with the software to better suit their needs but share their add-ons as well.

 The very fact that Blender is free makes it the objective winner, but the ability to craft it so without additional fees or licenses just makes a choice all the more solidified.
+This is why the program gets a perfect score for pricing

+Winner: Blender.
 Until the day Blender is merged with another commercial studio and rebrands itself to charge for its software, Blender has been the clear winner in the price for many years and will continue to be just that.

 Given that Maya’s subscription price is rather steep, it’s expected that they’d offer a little more than just routine tech support.
 Thankfully, they offer much more than that.